Nadesh-001/Optimizing-User-Group-and-Role-Management-with-Access-Control-and-Workflows/README.md

 # Optimizing-User-Group-and-Role-Management-with-Access-Control-and-Workflows
-project is a centralized, high-performance Identity and Access Management (IAM) system designed to solve critical security and operational challenges within a large organization.
+ This project is a centralized, high-performance Identity and Access Management (IAM) system designed to solve critical security and operational challenges within a large organization.
 The core problem it addresses is that traditional access control is often manual, slow, and insecure.
-Relying on emails and helpdesk tickets for permission .
+Relying on emails and helpdesk tickets for permission to agree or not